AtikRhaman/CommandLine-and-GitHub/README.md

 - tree //to see the directory tree
 - history //to see the history of the comand line
 - cp: coppy
+- :q! // to quite and continue from recent activity if there are some error/nothing accepting

 # - GIT and gitHub